quay/clair/README.md

 Clair is divided into X main modules (which represent Go packages):

 - **api** defines how users interact with Clair and exposes a [documented HTTP API](docs/API.md).
-- **worker** extracts useful informations from layers and store everything in the database.
+- **worker** extracts useful information from layers and stores everything in the database.
 - **updater** periodically updates Clair's vulnerability database from known vulnerability sources.
 - **notifier** dispatches [notifications](docs/Notifications.md) about vulnerable containers when vulnerabilities are released or updated.
-- **database** persists layers informations and vulnerabilities in [Cayley graph database](https://github.com/google/cayley).
+- **database** persists layers information and vulnerabilities in [Cayley graph database](https://github.com/google/cayley).
 - **health** summarizes health checks of every Clair's services.

 Multiple backend databases are supported, a testing deployment would use an in-memory storage while a production deployment should use [Bolt](https://github.com/boltdb/bolt) (single-instance deployment) or PostgreSQL (distributed deployment, probably behind a load-balancer).
 To learn more about how to run Clair, take a look at the [doc](docs/Run.md).